Fperdreau/EasyExp/README.md

 Florian Perdreau - [www.florianperdreau.fr](http://www.florianperdreau.fr)

 ## Description:
 EasyExp is a framework designed to ease the programming of experiments using Python.
-It provides several wrapper classes that handles routines to use equipments present in the sled lab (Sled, Eyetracker, Optotrak, Shutter glasses or LEDs)
+It implements and handles experiment's routine (creation of participant, generation of experimental design, resume function, breaks) that are fully customizable without necessarily changing the code of your experiment.
+EasyExp also comes with a collection of modules handling interfaces, experimental methods or devices that could be used in an experiment.
+All of this modules are designed to be autonomous and independent from EasyExp.
+This means that everyone is free to use these modules in their experiment without using the whole framework.

 ## License:
 Copyright (C) 2016 Florian Perdreau, Radboud University Nijmegen